MicrosoftDocs/Advertising/advertising/bingads-13/ad-insight-service-test/getrecommendations.md

 ```

 ## <a name="example"></a>Code Syntax
-The example syntax can be used with [Bing Ads SDKs](../guides/client-libraries.md).
+To call REST API through SDKs, you need to upgrade SDK to a certain version and configure the system parameters.The example syntax can be used with [Bing Ads SDKs](../guides/client-libraries.md).
 See [Bing Ads API Code Examples](../guides/code-examples.md) for more examples.
 ```csharp
 public async Task<GetRecommendationsResponse> GetRecommendationsAsync(
 	long? campaignId,